taxjar/taxjar-api-docs/source/index.md

 line_items[][unit_price] | long | optional | The unit price for the item.
 line_items[][discount] | long | optional | The discount amount for the item.
 line_items[][sales_tax] | long | optional | The sales tax collected for the item.

+**Notes**

+*Either amount or line_items parameters are required to perform tax calculations*

+*The to_zip parameter is required when to_country is 'US'*

+*The to_state parameter is required when to_country is 'US' or 'CA'*

+*Either an address on file, or nexus_addresses parameter, or from_ parameters are required to perform tax calculations*

 ## Transactions